-After you have sharpened both side of the knife, test for sharpness on a piece of paper.
+After you have sharpened both sides of the knife, test for sharpness on a piece of paper.
 Your dad might have taught you to “shave your arm” hair as a test, but, for obvious reason, this is not recommended!
-If your knife is still dull, repeat the above process.
+If your knife is still dull, repeat the process.

 A dull knife will tear the paper while a sharp knife should cut through the paper.
 The thinner the paper the harder it is for the knife to cut the paper without tearing it, i.e. it is sharper.

-If your knife needs a major overhaul, you might need a medium or coarse grit stone with a grit of around 800.
-A very fine grit, of around 8,000 or greater, will help you fine tune you knife to a mirror-like finish but, a single stone with a grit of 1,000 and 1,200 will suffice.
+If your knife needs a major overhaul, you might need a medium or coarse gritstone with a grit of around 800.
+A very fine grit, of around 8,000 or greater, will help you fine-tune your knife to a mirror-like finish but, a single stone with a grit of 1,000 and 1,200 will suffice.

 After sharpening, clean your knife and you will be good to go.
 You should sharpen your pocket knife twice a year, in most circumstances, and, with regular maintenance, your pocket knife will always be a reliable tool for many, many years to come.